Tonysp/PluginData/README.md

 When you receive DataPacket, the event DataPacketReceivePubSubEvent will be called asynchronously.

 #### Batch packet sending
 You can use the batch option to send packets.
-The packets send and received with this option will be processed on a defined interval (packet-send-and-retrieve-interval in config).
+The packets send and received with this option will be processed on a defined interval (batch-packet-send-and-retrieve-interval in config).
 To send a packet with the batch option, pass it to the send() method.
 To receive all DataPackets which were sent to you with the batch option, you can do the following:
 ```java
 DataPacketManager.getInstance().getReceivedPackets("my plugin");